aniljmk/psp-sdk-ios/README.md

 payment will be deduct every six month

-# Add Delegate methods to ViewControlelr
+# Add Delegate methods to ViewControler
 ```sh
  func paymentDoneWith(success: Bool, data: [String : Any]?)
  ```